 If you’ve read any articles about the Toyota Tacoma, you’ve likely read that its road manners are lousy.
 You may have read that the interior is riddled with hard plastics and that it feels dated.
-When I received the 2021 Toyota TRD Pro as a press car I wanted to hate it.
+When I received the 2021 Toyota TRD Pro as a press car I felt pressure to hate it like all the other critics.
 I wanted to feel totally fine about the fact that I’m not currently in the market for a new vehicle.
 I didn’t want to want one, but now I do.

 It’s a bit of a hipster truck, but do I care?
 Nope

 The 2021 Toyota Tacoma TRD Pro is a hipster’s dream.
 It oozes off-road prowess.
 Not only that but it looks tough and feels tough.
 Zombie apocalypse?
 Bring it on.

 Even if your idea of outdoor activity is an indoor climbing wall, this pickup truck makes you at least look like you love to be outside.
 Even the new TRD Pro paint color––Lunar Rock––is outlandish and unique.
 It changes shades depending on the lighting.

 RELATED: What Does Toyota TRD Stand For?

 In the sun, it looks gray.
 When the clouds roll in, it looks more like a faint green.
 The interior feels nice and solid.
 Plus, it actually handles well.
 Considering the off-road capability on the new TRD Pro Tacoma, the driving dynamics on the pavement are pretty impressive.
 In addition, I didn’t find myself wanting any modern features that aren’t readily available.